 Use this spreadsheet to gain buy-in and approval from stakeholders—and ultimately used for setting up your content repositories with metadata during migration.
 Your results should look something like this example of local metadata, after two one-hour sessions with a Public Utility Company’s Environmental Health and Services department:

 How the Framework Components Connect and Relate to Each Other

 By now you may be wondering how these three metadata components work together.
 Remember, global metadata is assigned to every document in the repository (and ideally in all repositories in all places in the company).
-These are fields that are useful for everyone in the organization.
+These are fields that are useful by everyone in the organization.
 They enable users to search and sort any group of documents by high-level attributes like author or company division.
-Fields like Record Series Code allow your Records Management team to retain and dispose of content as required by law.
+Fields like Record Series Code allows your Records Management team to retain and dispose of content as required by law.
 Your IT or Security groups use global fields like Information Security Classification to manage sensitive content.

 At the business unit or department level, the metadata is specific to the local community of workers—hence local metadata.
 Local metadata allows them to share common organizing principles through agreed-upon metadata fields and values.
 These in turn can be applied as column headers (in SharePoint, for example) or as search result refiners.
 Last, the Document Type field is not the format of the file; rather it is the way that the local users describe their work product.

 Your framework will evolve over time.
 While global metadata is the least likely to change, expect local metadata to need adjustment periodically as your business evolves.

 - Consider conducting a simple project to define the content taxonomy for the content that will reside in the new content system.
 Focus on the minimum set of document types and metadata fields you need in the target system.